-In fact, you will be surprised because of the immense support that your boss will give you if you open up.
+In fact, you might be surprised at the immense levels of support that your boss will give you if you open up.

 Some of these factors include the location of rehab, overall social environment, the experience of the staff that they have and cost.
 One of the best ways to find a reputable rehab facility is by asking for referrals.

-If you know a friend, a family member or colleague who has suffered from addiction that is similar to your but manages to overcome through the help of a rehab centre, then you can ask that particular person to refer you that that rehab centre.
+If you know a friend, a family member or a colleague who has suffered from addiction and overcome it through the help of a rehab centre, then you can ask that particular person to refer you to that facility.

-You can also read reviews of past addicts to know they are saying about the rehab centre that you are considering to choose.
+You can also read reviews of past addicts to know what they are saying about the rehab centre that you are considering choosing.
 Only choose a rehab centre that has good reviews from past patients.

 Every rehab facility has its own way of doing things.
 It is, therefore, crucial to check to see if the schedule of the rehab centre that you are considering to choose suits your individual needs before you make your final choice.